Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     }
     ```

-    Note that in the above example, both the `#!java (b > a)` and `#!java (b == 20)` conditions are true.
-However, in an `#!java if else if` statement, only one branch of instructions is ever executed.
+    Note that in the above example, both the `#!cpp (b > a)` and `#!cpp (b == 20)` conditions are true.
+However, in an `#!cpp if else if` statement, only one branch of instructions is ever executed.
 Which condition takes proiority is decided by what order you write them in.
-So in this case, `#!java "b > 20"` will be chatted to the screen because that is the first condition which is true.
+So in this case, `#!cpp "b > 20"` will be chatted to the screen because that is the first condition which is true.

     Technically, whenever a condition becomes true and its branch of instructions are executed, all of the remaining conditions are skipped, and not even evaluated.

     === "Practise"
-        Now that you are armed with the power of `#!java if else if`, can you:
+        Now that you are armed with the power of `#!cpp if else if`, can you:

         Write a script that would chat to the screen the maximum of 3 given variables.

         When you're ready, click the "Answer" to view the solution.

     === "Answer"
-        Now that you are armed with the power of `#!java if else if`, can you:
+        Now that you are armed with the power of `#!cpp if else if`, can you:

         Write a script that would chat to the screen the maximum of 3 given variables.

         When you're ready, click the "Answer" to view the solution.
-        ```java
+        ```cpp
         void main() {
             int a = 10;
             int b = 20;